antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

     waypoints: A .csv file containing waypoints to be travelled between.

-The format for the required *<route_config.json>* file can be found in the :ref:`configuration - route planning` section of the documentation.
+The format for the required *route_config.json* file can be found in the :ref:`configuration - route planning` section of the documentation.
-The required *<vessel_mesh.json>* file can be generated using the :ref:`add_vehicle` command shown above.
+The required *vessel_mesh.json* file can be generated using the :ref:`add_vehicle` command shown above.
-The format for the required *<waypoints.csv>* file is as follows:
+The format for the required *waypoints.csv* file is as follows:

-As table:
+As a table:

 +------------------+---------------+---------------+---------+---------------+
 | Name             | Lat           | Long          | Source  | Destination   |